rit-construct-makerspace/access-control-documentation/Staff Quick Reference.md

 # Staff Quick Reference

-This document is a brief reference on the operation and use of the ACS system, with reminders for staff on common use-cases.
+This document is a brief reference on the operation and use of the ACS system, with reminders for staff on common use-cases and issues.

+See "Hardware Troubleshooting" page for more in-depth diagnostics and uses of the ACS Hardware

+See "Website Troubleshooting" page for diagnosing issues with the Website.

 ## Hardware References